 DP P1.
-Locate New Urban Development Wisely (23 CCR Section 5010)
+Locate New Urban Development Wisely (23 Cal.
+Code of Regs. section 5010)

 (a) New residential, commercial, and industrial development must be limited to the following areas, as shown in Appendix 6 and Appendix 7:

 (1) Areas that city or county general plans as of May 16, 2013, designate for residential, commercial, and industrial development in cities or their spheres of influence;